The case for Yes on Measure H

 What "no" actually looks like

-State receivership in particular ends local control: the district is run from outside the community, and trustee decisions can be overridden.
+Per Superintendent Tyler Graff at the January 27, 2026 board meeting: "By August 2028, the district would start the school year with only two elementary schools and a middle school and would likely be in receivership."[6]
+State receivership ends local control — the district is run from Sacramento, and trustee decisions can be overridden.
 It happens when districts can't pay their bills.
 We don't think it should happen here.

 Why renewal alone isn't enough